blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > Europe has blamed the Jews for an encyclopedia of sins.
 > - The Church blamed the Jews for killing Jesus;
 > - Voltaire blamed the Jews for inventing Christianity.
-> - In the febrile minds of anti-Semites, Jews were usurers and well-poisoners and spreaders of disease.
+> - Jews were usurers and well-poisoners and spreaders of disease
 > - Jews were the creators of both communism and capitalism;
 > - they were clannish but also cosmopolitan;
 > - cowardly and warmongering;